wolfgangasdf/iqp-book/3d-angular-momentum.md

 `[slide]`

-You can follow the derivations in Griffith chapter 4.3, here only the results.
+You can follow the derivations in Griffiths chapter 4.3, here only the results.
 We have 3 angular momentum operators along the 3 coordinates

 $$
 L_x, L_y, L_z